Program Access Registration Codes Explained.

 Access to programs is controlled using a simple system of Access Registration Codes applied at time of installation.

 Letters may also be entered as either capitals or lower case with equal effect.
-Registration Codes may also be 'copied & pasted' into input dialog boxes in their entirety, including hyphens, so as to further reduce risk of input errors.
+Registration Codes may also be 'copied & pasted' into input dialog boxes as a text string in their entirety, including the hyphens.
+Thereby completely eliminating risk of input errors.

 All Registration Codes are set with 'use by' input date limits and also provide time (fixed date) limited program access.
 This is for reasons of both controlling and preventing access to time sensitive proprietary data contained in databases and also to mitigate the damaging effects of access piracy (theft) of intellectual property contrary to the provisions of The Computer Misuse Act 1990.

-Amongst other things the Access Registration Codes therefore control:-
+Amongst other things Access Registration Codes therefore control:-

 Which programs are accessible by the authorised licensee (program user).
-Anything from one single program to a combination of any two or more or all fourteen programs.
+Anything from one single program to a combination of any two or more or all fourteen interactively communicating programs.

 Program access start and end dates.